ceramicnetwork/.github/OVERVIEW.md

 #### Metadata

 Tiles are used to express additional metadata or context about Ceramic DIDs.
-At a minimun, DIDs need a DID Management tile so they can be controlled by one or more private keys.
+At a minimun, DIDs need a DID Manager tile so they can be controlled by one or more private keys.
 Other metadata needs will vary depending on the type of entity that a DID represents and the use case.

 - **DID Manager**: Contains information required to allow one or many private keys to control a DID
 - **Public Profile**: Provide context about a DID